waniAtKinvey/TestDrive-Android/README.md

 ```

-8. Click the **play** button to start a build, if you still see compilation errors ensure the versions are correctly defined in the compie files
+8. Click the **play** button to start a build, if you still see compilation errors ensure the versions are correctly defined in the dependencies list

 ###Finally, for all IDEs